xhulja14/Balkan-Flavors/README.md

 ![Recipe cookbook Project](/static/images/am-i-responsive.png)

-## This project is created to give the users information about the Balkan Cuisine and share with them most popular recipes.
-For making this project functional i put into practice the skills learned during the course.
  As a food lover I want to share with the world Balkan cuisine.
+This project is created to give the users information about the Balkan Cuisine and share with them most popular recipes.
 I think the users will have the opportunity to learn new recipes from different countries.

 # Contents: